FERPA Student Data Privacy (Practical Guide)

 FERPA applies to educational agencies and institutions that receive funds under applicable U.S. Department of Education programs.
 If you support such organizations, expect FERPA-aligned requirements in contracts and vendor reviews.

-What’s the biggest practical risk with student data?
+What is the biggest practical risk with student data?

-Excessive access and uncontrolled sharing—especially through third-party apps and integrations.
-If you cannot answer “who can see what,” you cannot protect it.
+Excessive access and uncontrolled sharing, especially through third-party apps and integrations.
+If you cannot answer "who can see what," you cannot protect it.

 Do we need to restrict BYOD for staff?